atmawarin/starqueZZ/.documentation/starquezz-brief.md

 * Delivering as a **PWA** for maximum accessibility and ease of adoption.
 * Combining **strict responsibility rules** (must finish core tasks first) with **fun gamification** (stars, streaks, bonuses).
-* A robust **Themeable UI** that lets families tailor the experience to kids' favorite styles and colors while maintaining accessibility.
+* A robust **Themeable UI** that lets families tailor the experience to kids' favorite styles and colors while maintaining accessibility, starting with parent-managed palettes and expanding to child-driven choices over time.
 * Offering a **parent-first dashboard** as a critical MVP feature (most kid-focused apps lack strong parental controls).
 * Designing for **children 5–8 specifically**, with simple mechanics, playful UI, and family-centered engagement.